 “Jabez cried out to the God of Israel, ‘Oh that You would bless me and enlarge my territory!
 Let your hand be with me and keep me from harm so that I will be free of pain.
 And God granted his request.”
 1 Chronicles 4:10

 There isn’t much known about Jabez.
 His mother named him Jabez because it meant pain.
-We can only wonder if it’s from physical childbirth or the way he was conceived.
+We can only wonder if it’s from physical childbirth or the way she conceived him.
 We do know he was more honorable than his brothers.
 (1 Corinthians 4:9)

 “Let your hand be with me.”
 Jabez knows that he needs the hand of God with him to have the presence of God’s power to lead, strengthen and protect him as well as the blessing he asked for.
-That certainly holds true for us today as we face busyness, technology, hobbies and so many other distractions.
+So simple, but equally important for us to ask for God to lead and protect us.

 “Keep me from harm so I will be free from pain.”
 (Keep me from harm so I will not be grieved -KJV) Jabez understands that there is a whole lot of evil that can keep him from his blessing.
 The evil of sin, trouble or the enemy are all potential setbacks.
 Jabez is asking that those things and more are kept from him so that he and his blessing aren’t hurt or grieved, or even make him a man of sorrow.
 A destiny he is trying to prevent.